We are here to help.

 Utilities

 Information about a utility may be listed in several places: on your utility bill, on the utility’s website, or on the utility’s social media channels, if applicable.
-Alternatively, our Annual Reports contain basic information about the utilities we regulate.
-For more information, please visit the Our Role webpage.
+Our entity map also lists the entities the BCUC actively regulates and includes details about their business.

-A list of all the utilities the BCUC regulates can be found at the bottom of the Energy Utilities page.
+A list of all the utilities the BCUC regulates and details about their business can be found on our entity map page.

 Yes, a utility can legally stop providing gas or electricity services to a customer if payment has not been made for those services.
 Customers disconnected for non-payment of bills should contact their utility directly to inquire about reconnection options.